martinahristoska/Emoji-Prediction-Project/README.md

 The data for the task consists of a list of tweets associated with a given emoji (i.e. label).
 The dataset includes tweets that contain one and only one emoji, of the 20 most frequent emojis.
 I split the data in training and test data.

+I am using BertTokenizer and BertForSequenceClassification for classifying every sequence.
+And for evaluation i am using accuracy per class and F1 score.